ycoroneos/LightDraw/README.md

 ##How to Use
-My benchmark scenes of the Crytek Sponza Atrium could not fit on github so you must download them here <coming soon> and put them in the root of this directory tree.
+My benchmark scenes of the Crytek Sponza Atrium could not fit on github so you must download them here and put them in the root of this directory tree.

 ##Build Instructions
 This is a CMake project with all dependencies included in the repo.
 If you know CMake, then stop here and do the normal thing.
-Otherwise:
-    mkdir build
+Otherwise: mkdir build

 cd build

 cmake ..

 make -j4

 ##Basic Idea of LIDR